-Objects of the sentence are divided into two types: 1.)
-Direct Object 2.)
+Objects of a sentence are divided into two types: 1.)
+Direct Object & 2.)
 Indirect Object

 Direct Objects